 - I have the power to create success and build the wealth I desire

+From there, make it a point to say them regularly.
 You should start out saying them first thing after waking up and the last thing before bed.

+You should also say them whenever you think of a negative thought.
+Learn to catch yourself with negative self-talk and start saying something positive instead.
 If you want, you can even set your alarm at different times during the day to review your affirmations as well.

 In the beginning, you will be saying them more often because you need to create the habit of positive thoughts.

+At the end of the day, it is critical that you create a positive money mindset.
 By not doing this, you will remain stuck with your finances because you are following your negative money thoughts.

 Take the time to follow the steps outlined above, and you will begin to see a positive change in your finances.

 And this positive change will overflow into other areas of your life as well.
-For more information look at some of these books about mindset.
+For more information, look at some of these books about mindset.

 While it’s important to have a plan and work hard, it’s also crucial that you take some time to focus on your mindset.
 You’ll be better equipped to reach your financial goals if you can improve your money mindset.
 These tips should help get you started.